Wednesday, September 25, 2024

 Chicago PD Season 9-11 Season Recap

-With just hours til the season premiere of Chicago PD, here's a recap and review of seasons 9-11.
+The countdown is on!
+Just a few hours until the exciting season premiere of Chicago PD, we’ve got a recap and review of seasons 9-11 for you.

 Season 9

-Following the emotionally charged cliffhanger, Burgess fights for her life at Chicago Med.
-Ruzek feels like he's taking on many responsibilities while trying to protect Makayla from what's happening to her Burgess.
-After recovering, Burgess goes through the emotional toll and even deals with Makayla being kidnapped.
+After that intense cliffhanger, Burgess fights for her life at Chicago Med.
+Ruzek feels the weight of responsibility as he strives to protect Makayla from what's unfolding with Burgess.
+Once she recovers, Burgess faces the emotional aftermath and even has to deal with the heart-wrenching issue of Makayla being kidnapped.

-Atwater gets into a relationship, but it turns out that she's part of his undercover investigation.
-Can this guy ever get into a nonworking relationship?
+Atwater starts a relationship, but it turns out that his partner is involved in his undercover investigation.
+Will this guy ever find a non-work-related romance?

-Voight works with an informant who tries to get the goods on a drug kingpin, but it ends up in death and leaves him in mourning.
+Meanwhile, Voight collaborates with an informant aiming to gather intel on a drug kingpin, but it tragically leads to a death that leaves him in mourning.

 Overall, I give Season 9 a 9/10.